syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### allowResizing `Boolean`
 {:#members:allowresizing}

-Gets or sets a value that indicates whether to enable dynamic resizabiliy of columns. .
+Gets or sets a value that indicates whether to enable dynamic resizable of columns.
 Resize the width of the columns by simply click and move the particular column header line

 #### Default Value:
 {:.param}